HallLab/paper_2020_tpot_actg/README.md

   - A figure showing results of testing with different TPOT settings
   - Figures showing the phenotype and residual distributions
   - Tables of feature importance for all bins from the top 10 pipelines

+## Pipeline Scores

+This folder contains two files for each phenotype (one with the original data and one after permuting the phenotype).
+Each file has 100 rows where each row contains information on the structure and score of the optimized pipeline from that run of TPOT.
+This is used to generate the pipeline structure diagram (figure 3).